maubanel/p4v-unreal/workspaces/README.md

 ##### `Step 5.`\|`BTS`| :small_orange_diamond:

-If you want to connect to a stream project you can only set up a single workspace to a single streamed project.
+If you want to connect to a stream depot you can only set up a single workspace to a single streamed project.
 Click on the <kbd>Browse</kbd> button and select the stream you want to subscribe to (includes the name and the branch/stream).
 You can switch streams later on.

 ![set up stream](images/setUpStream.png)